tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/EFCore.md

 - **Table Name**.
 The name of an entity class is used in mapping the entity to a table with the same name in the underlying database.
 - **Column Name**.
 The name of a property is used in mapping the property to a table column with the same name in the underlying database.
 - **Primary Key**.
 A property named `ID`, `Id`, `id` or `EntityNameId` (not case-sensitive), is configured as the primary key.
 - **Foreign Key**.
-If a property is named `ForeignEntityId` and there is an entity having `ForeignName` as name and a primary key of the same data type then that property is configured as a foreign key.
+If a property is named `ForeignEntityId` and there is another entity having `ForeignName` as name and a primary key of the same data type then that property is configured as a foreign key.
 - **Alternate Key**.
-When a property, which is not the primary key, is used as the target of a relationship then an alternate key is created.
+When a property, which is not the primary key, is used as the target of a relationship then an [alternate key](https://learn.microsoft.com/en-us/ef/core/modeling/keys#alternate-keys) is created.
 - **Data Types**.
 The Database Provider decides the appropriate mapping.
 - **Nullable Types**.
 Properties with nullable data types can be null, e.g. `string?
 Name { get; set; }`, otherwise a value is required, e.g. `string Name { get; set; }`.

 ## Configuration - Data Annotation Attributes

-Attributes can be placed on a class or property and specify metadata about that class or property.
+Attributes can be placed on a class or property to specify metadata about that class or property.

 Data annotation attributes modify or override configuration which is imposed by `EF Core` built-in conventions.